 - As peers, we will create and lead innovations in recovery

 - As peers, we will strive to eliminate stigma through education of the public around mental health challenges

 The Board of Directors will consist of our Officers and Members.

 3.2 – Board Officers

-The Officer positions for RIPPLE will be Executive Director, Assistant Director, Secretary, and Treasurer.
+The Officer positions for RIPPLE will be Executive Director, President, Vice President, Secretary, and Treasurer.